tgj505/tgj505/README.md

 - ⚡ Fun fact: ...
 -->

-- Database Developer doing SQL, Azure, SSIS, SQL Server, Data Warehouse, API, and Python things to help better deliver benefits to workers at [32BJ](https://www.32bjfunds.org/).
+I'm a Database Developer doing Azure, SSIS, SQL Server, Data Warehouse, API, and Python things to help deliver benefits to workers at [32BJ](https://www.32bjfunds.org/).
-- 💻 Recently completed a batch at the [Recurse Center](https://www.recurse.com/), honing my Python, SQL, data engineering, and general programming skills.
-- 🌲 Hobby projects:
+- 🌲 Some other projects:
   - an accessible and robust dataset of [National Labor Relations Board](https://www.nlrb.gov) cases.
 See [this repo](https://github.com/datatoolsrc2023/nlrb_data).
   - an app to visualize Canadian Wildland Fire Information System maps, called [firecan](https://github.com/tgj505/firecan).
+- 💻 Recently completed a batch at the [Recurse Center](https://www.recurse.com/), honing Python, SQL, data engineering, and general programming skills.
 - ✍️ Previously worked as an editorial strategist and writer for a [marketing and consulting agency](https://www.threefuries.com/).
 - 🎵 Pre-previously, was a music theory professor.
 See some writing and related projects over at [this old blog](https://tom-johnson.net).